Here’s a look at the life of singer-songwriter and Nobel laureate Bob Dylan.

 1988 - Is inducted into the Rock and Roll Hall of Fame.
 The Traveling Wilburys album “Volume 1” is released with Dylan, Roy Orbison, Tom Petty, Jeff Lynne and George Harrison.

 February 21, 1990 - Wins a Grammy Award for Best Rock Performance By A Duo Or Group With Vocal - The Traveling Wilburys, for “Traveling Wilburys Volume 1.”

 May 1997 - Is hospitalized for a fungal infection called histoplasmosis.

 December 1997 - Becomes the first rock musician to receive the Kennedy Center honors, which recognize a lifetime achievement in the performing arts.

 February 28, 1998 - Wins three Grammy Awards: Best Contemporary Folk Album for “Time Out of Mind,” Best Male Rock Vocal Performance for “Cold Irons Bound” and Album of the Year for “Time Out of Mind.”

 March 25, 2001 - Wins an Academy Award for Best Original Song, for “Things Have Changed” from “Wonder Boys.”

 2003 - Writes and stars in the film “Masked and Anonymous.”

 October 2004 - “Chronicles: Volume One,” Dylan’s autobiography, is published.

 May 3, 2006 - Dylan begins a weekly show on XM satellite radio called “Theme Time Radio Hour.”

 February 11, 2007 - Wins two Grammy Awards: Best Solo Rock Vocal Performance for “Someday Baby” and Contemporary Folk/Americana Album for “Modern Times.”

-February 9, 2010 - Performs “The Times, They are a Changing” at the White House in honor of Black History month, as part of a celebration of music from the Civil Rights Movement.
+February 9, 2010 - Performs “The Times, They Are a Changin” at the White House in honor of Black History month, as part of a celebration of music from the Civil Rights Movement.

 January 2011 - Signs a six-book deal with Simon & Schuster.